dlta-inc/seattle-201n8/class-05-images-color-text/lab/README.md

 1. Create the repo
 2. Clone the repo
+3. Create a new branch called `class-5-lab`
-5. Copy/Paste starter code from this directory
+4. Copy/Paste starter code from this directory
-6. Work on the code problems specified in comments of `app.js`
+5. Work on the code problems specified in comments of `app.js`
-7. acp
+6. acp
-8. Make Pull Request (PR)
+7. Make Pull Request (PR)

 ---
 ### HTML and JS setup